PeterRK/protocache/README.md

 ```sh
 protoc --pccx_out=. [--pccx_opt=extra] test.proto
 ```
 A protobuf compiler plugin called `protoc-gen-pccx` is [available](tools/protoc-gen-pccx.cc) to generate header-only C++ file.
-The generated file is short and human friendly.
-Howerver, there is a known flaw that type declaration order may break C++ compilation.
-Don't mind to edit it if nessasery.
-If option `extra` is set, it will generate more header and source files for extra APIs.
+If option `extra` is set, it will generate another file for extra APIs.

 ## APIs
 ```cpp